Genealogies under logistic growth: Acknowledgement

 \section{Acknowledgement}

-We are grateful to Alison Etheridge for many lively and instructive discussions on the subject of this article and for proofreading a previous draft.
-We also thank F\'elix Foutel-Rodier for encouraging discussions.
+We are grateful to Alison Etheridge for many lively and instructive discussions on the subject of this article, and to Peter Koepernik for pointing out the convergence to the spatial coalescent and modifying his preprint to incorporate the modified lookdown construction used here.
+We also thank Rapha\"el Forien and F\'elix Foutel-Rodier for helpful discussions and feedback.